LEARNAcademy/syllabus/cat-tinder/backend/api_intro.md

 As a developer, I have been commissioned to create an application where a user can see cute cats looking for friends.
 As a user, I can see a list of cats.
 I can click on a cat and see more information about that cat.
 I can also add cats to the list of cats looking for friends.
 If my work is acceptable to my client, I may also be asked to add the ability to remove a cat from the list as well as edit cat information.

 - As a developer, I can create a new Rails application with a Postgresql database
+- As a developer, I can create a RSpec testing suite in my Rails application
 - As a developer, I can add a resource for Cat that has a name, and age, and what the cat enjoys
-- As a developer, I can create a RSpec testing suite in my Rails application
-- As a developer, I can run my test suite and see pending tests

 [ Go to next lesson: Cat Tinder API Seeds ](./seeds.md)